nestoregon/nestoregon.github.io/sub_pages/grok_learning.md

 ## Tools
 - [Tableau](https://www.tableau.com) is a data analysis platform with an user-friendly interface
-- [Pandas](https://docs.particle.io/electron/) is an IoT board provided with a SIM card slot for IoT communications and access to internet.
+- [Pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

 ## Development
 There were two major tasks carried out: